top of page

 Don't let your anxiety make your decisions for you.

 Anxiety is what we feel when we are worried, tense, or afraid.
 Often about the future, or something we think could happen in the future.
-Anxiety is a natural response when we feel that we are under threat.
+Anxiety is a natural response in our nervous system when we feel that we are under threat.
 It can be experienced through our thoughts, feelings, and body sensations.

 What are the symptoms of anxiety?